 • Larger tees creates more space to move tee markers for greater flexibility in shot placement

-• Each hole will have six tee boxes, giving more options for golfers to play
+• Each hole now has six tee boxes, giving more options for golfers to play

 • Newly leveled tees provide a level spot for a great drive